PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

   .. versionadded:: 1.5.0

-  Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction`, will return the source IP of the client in network byte-order.
+  Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction` or :func:`KeyValueStoreLookupRule`, will return the source IP of the client in network byte-order.

 .. function:: KeyValueLookupKeySuffix([minLabels [, wireFormat]]) -> KeyValueLookupKey

   .. versionadded:: 1.5.0

-  Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction`, will return a vector of keys based on the labels of the qname in DNS wire format.
+  Return a new KeyValueLookupKey object that, when passed to :func:`KeyValueStoreLookupAction` or :func:`KeyValueStoreLookupRule`, will return a vector of keys based on the labels of the qname in DNS wire format or plain text.
   For example if the qname is sub.domain.powerdns.com. the following keys will be returned:

    * \3sub\6domain\8powerdns\3com\0